 What is an Upside Down House?

-Upside Down House is a unique museum of topsy-turvey illusions not only perfect for kids but adults too.
-The topsy-turvy attraction even transforms into a haunted house for Halloween and into a festive grotto at Christmas time.
-The very first Upside Down House in the UK was built in 2018, but there are now 11 houses open across the UK – including in Brighton, Liverpool and Bournemouth
+This unique museum of topsy-turvy illusions is not only perfect for kids but adults also.
+The flipped-on-its-head attraction will even transform into a haunted house for Halloween and into a festive grotto at Christmas time.

 What does it look like?

-As the only Upside Down House in the South West, it was been designed to uniquely reflect Bristol’s vibrant and lively culture – with a bold magenta exterior.
+As the only Upside Down House in the South West, it was designed to uniquely reflect Bristol’s vibrant and lively culture – with a bold magenta exterior.
 Meanwhile, the interior features an open-plan layout, allowing visitors to fully immerse themselves in incredible, mind-bending photos!